 How to Start Canning Food

-The short answer: Getting started with home canning is simple and can be a great skill to learn.
-It's very practical for quite a few reasons.
+Here's the short answer to the question posted above: Getting started with home canning is simple and can be a great skill to learn.
+It's very practical for quite a few reasons:

 - It is economical, especially if you have access to large quantities of fresh fruits and vegetables.
 It is a great way to keep fresh foods from going to waste.
 You can always have a stocked pantry when you can food at home.